-Pause point: Amplified libraries can be stored for some time at -20°C before clean up and quality evaluation.
+Pause point: Amplified libraries can be stored for some time (e.g. a couple weeks) at -20°C before clean up and quality evaluation.

 PCR amplification clean up

 Separate beads on magnet and transfer the supernatant to new PCR tubes.